-What a resume grader actually measures
+What this resume grader is for

 - Parsing reliability: Can ATS software read your sections, dates, and contact details correctly?